Today, we will look at factors hindering economic development in Africa.

 This makes them less responsible for managing their respective economies since they do not need to generate income or grow their economies but rely on foreign aid instead.

-These factors hindering economic development in Africa hinder economic growth globally.
+These factors that hinder economic development in Africa also hinder economic growth globally.

 Indeed, the issues above threaten not only to keep Africans where they are now but prevent them from going forward.
 But for this to change, a mindset change is necessary: a mindset that puts people before profit and hopes for a better tomorrow.